 BTU stands for British Thermal Units and is a unit of measurement for energy.
-Example: 150 BTU is equal to the amount of energy used to raise the temperature of 150 pounds of water 1-degree Fahrenheit.
-You will see BTU used when referring to the amount of heat a radiator emits to raise the temperature in a room.
-The higher the BTU number associated with a radiator, the more heat that radiator can produce to warm the room.
+Example: 150 British Thermal Units is equal to the amount of energy used to raise the temperature of 150 pounds of water 1-degree Fahrenheit.
+You will see BTU used when referring to the amount of heat output a radiator emits to increase the heat in a room.
+The higher the BTU number associated with a radiator, the more heat that radiator can output to warm the room.

-You can calculate the BTU needed to heat a room with a BTU Calculator.
-You can get a rough idea based on just the dimensions of the room but for more accurate results all you need to know is;
+You can calculate the BTU heat output needed for all rooms including lounge, hallways, bathroom, bedroom and kitchen with a BTU Calculator.
+You can get a rough idea of heating needs based on just the dimensions of the room and walls but for more accurate results what you need to know is;

 - Number of windows in the room